In this article

 Retailers

-Retail is probably the most expected use cast of OpenStack.
+Retail is probably the most expected use case of OpenStack.
 Major retailers tend to be strategic when considering their cloud infrastructure choices.
 Retailers such as Walmart, Target or OverStock consciously opt to avoid Amazon Web Service to avoid being dependent on a platform owned by a direct competitor (Amazon).
 They instead prefer alternative cloud solutions that offer comparable, if not superior, scalability, reliability, and security features.

 Major retailers with a strong online presence need to provide user-friendly websites and apps.
 Organizations with the technical expertise on hand choose OpenStack as the open source nature grants them unlimited access to the the code which allows fine tuning of their infrastructure to meet the unique IT requirements of retail operations, including the demand for high customization, control over infrastructure, and low-latency responses for seamless customer experiences.